Alright, first things first.

 You need a PDF reader if you don’t have one already.
 You MUST have it in order to view, edit and print your invitations.
 The editing process is really easy and it will take less than 5 minutes to complete.This guide is written for Adobe Acrobat Reader DC.
 You don’t really need to download this if you have prior versions on your computer.
 There is a guide for it here too.

 How To Edit Your Invitations Right At Home Using Adobe Reader

 - Once you have downloaded your files, locate the PDF invitation on your computer and open it up in Adobe Acrobat Reader DC.

 - The first things you might notice are the blue highlighted boxes.
 Their main purpose is to indicate where the editable text fields are.
-Don’t worry about it too much because it will not print out anyway.
-I prefer to have them shown because I can see exactly where or how big the text area is.
-If you wish to hide it, you can do so too: Windows – Edit > Preferences
+Don’t worry about it too much because it will not print out at all.
+I prefer to have them shown because I can see exactly where and how big the text area is.
+If you wish to hide it (not recommended), you can do so too: Windows – Edit > Preferences

 Mac OS – Acrobat DC (top left corner) > Preferences